 Leverage also increases the risk of our being forced to precipitously liquidate our assets.
-See "-Our lenders and derivative counterparties may require us to post additional collateral, which may force us to liquidate assets, and if we fail to post sufficient collateral our debts may be accelerated and/or our derivative contracts terminated on unfavorable terms" below.
+See "-Our access to financing sources, which may not be available on favorable terms, or at all, may be limited, and our lenders and derivative counterparties may require us to post additional collateral.
+These circumstances may materially adversely affect our business, financial condition and results of operations, and our ability to pay dividends to our stockholders" below.

-Our access to financing sources, which may not be available on favorable terms, or at all, may be limited, and this may materially adversely affect our business, financial condition and results of operations, and our ability to pay dividends to our stockholders.
+Our access to financing sources, which may not be available on favorable terms, or at all, may be limited, and our lenders and derivative counterparties may require us to post additional collateral.
+These circumstances may materially adversely affect our business, financial condition and results of operations, and our ability to pay dividends to our stockholders.